DKarandikar/markdown-cv/index.md

 - Developed and managed the build and release of third party scheduling integrations
 - Full stack development, primarily in Python, Typescript (React) and C#
 - Took a single server solution and developed this into a multi-server, multi-version, redundant cloud solution
-- Comfortable managing a project entirely through the development cycle including architectural planning, development, release and handling support cases - and working with different teams throughout
+- Managed projects entirely through the development cycle including architectural planning, development, release and handling support cases - and working with different teams throughout

 `Aug 2017:` Work experience at Borwell
 - Work experience in pen-testing, network security and 'ethical hacking' with Kali Linux and Java